 The sports industry is an integral part of modern society and at a professional level is a lucrative business.
 On our A level PE course, you will go on a journey that will take you through many different avenues of the sports industry and, in particular, the application of sport science.

+You will be given the opportunity to specialise in one chosen sport, by either performing or coaching and linking this to a written project where you will study and aspect of your performance to enhance and develop tour individual level.
 Throughout the course, you will be required to demonstrate and apply your knowledge of the factors underpinning involvement in physical activity and sport, and analyse and evaluate those factors in sports performance.
-If you are considering studying degrees such as physical education teaching, physiotherapy, sport psychology, or sport and exercise science, our course is ideal preparation.

 Physical Education is ideal preparation for those who may be considering studying courses such as Physical Education teaching, Physiotherapy, Sport Psychology or Dietetics.
 You will gain an insight into how the body and mind work together to influence sports performance, both positively and negatively.